 - Disability-related information shared by students should be treated and protected as confidential medical information.
 This includes verbal communication, email and printed information.

 - Faculty do NOT have the right to ask students if they have a disability.

 - For those students with documented disabilities, faculty do NOT have the right to ask about the nature of the disability.
 However, if students choose to disclose their disability, this information should be treated confidentially.

 - Reasonable ACCOMMODATIONS

 - Reasonable accommodations refer to modifications or adjustments to the materials, tasks, methods or environment that allows students equal access to academic content, programs and student life.

 - The purpose of academic accommodations are to enable students to demonstrate what they learned rather than the effects of their disability.

-- Disability Services is a part of the Academic Success Center.
-Jeanne Lindell and Carrie Dattels provide disability-related supports and approve all disability-related accommodations for students.
-Megan Herzog keeps us running like a well oiled machine.
+- Disability and Accessibility Resources (DAR) is co-located with the Academic Success Center.
+Jeanne Lindell and Carrie Dattels provide disability-related services and approve all disability-related accommodations for students.
+Megan Herzog keeps us running like a well-oiled machine.

-- You can contact Disability Services by email or, if you prefer to talk to a real live person, call 616.395.7830 or schedule an appointment in Jeanne’s calendar or Carrie’s calendar.
+- You can contact Disability and Accessibility Resources by email or, if you prefer to talk to a real live person, call 616.395.7830 or schedule an appointment in Jeanne’s calendar or Carrie’s calendar.